 HB33, the current state budget, continued the Fair School Funding Plan for FY24 and FY25.
-We have projected the funding in FY24 based on the May 2024 foundation settlement and funding factors for FY25 from the simulations provided by the Department of Education and Workforce.
+We have projected FY24 funding based on the October 2023 foundation settlement and funding factors.

 Our district is currently a formula district in FY24 and is expected to continue on the formula in FY25-FY28 on the new Fair School Funding Plan (FSFP).
 The state foundation funding formula has gone through many changes in recent years.
-The previous funding formula began in FY14.
+The most recent funding formula began in FY14.
 It was dropped in FY19 after six (6) years, followed by no foundation formula for two (2) years in FY20 and FY21, then HB110, as amended by HB583 for FY22 and FY23, with continuation of this formula in HB33 for FY24 and FY25.
 The current formula introduced many changes to how state foundation is calculated and expenses deducted from state funding, which will potentially make the actual five-year forecast look different with estimates FY24 through FY28 compared to real data in FY21 through FY23 on Lines 1.035, 1.04, 1.06, and 3.03 of the forecasts.